OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 6. Click **Accept**.

 Once accepted, the browser will redirect and show the below message.
-You can now close the browser and continue with the PowerShell command line.
+You can close the browser and continue with the PowerShell command line.

  ![Graph consent redirect](../../assets/08-001-1.png)

 7. In the same PowerShell terminal window run `.\InstallApps.ps1`.

-    > This step adds `Microsoft Graph PowerShell` in Azure Active Directory under [Enterprise Applications](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal?WT.mc_id=m365-58890-cxa) with the necessary permissions so we can create the needed applications for this particular exercise using its commands.
+    > This step adds `Microsoft Graph PowerShell` in Azure Active Directory under [Enterprise Applications](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal) with the necessary permissions so we can create the needed applications for this particular exercise using its commands.

     ⚠️ You might get an error as shown below.
 It depends on the execution policy settings in PowerShell.
 If you do get the error, **move to [Step 2](#step-2-overcoming-install-errors)**.
 If you do not get the error **keep going**.

  ![execution policy](../../assets/08-001-2.png)

 8. Copy the values from the output and later you will need  these values to update the code and .`env` file for deploying add-ins.
 These values will also be pre-populated in `ARMParameters.json`.
 Do not change this file.
-9. Notice how the `ARMParameters.json` file is now updated with the values of applications deployed.
+9. Note how the `ARMParameters.json` file is now updated with the values of applications deployed.
 10. Since you did not get the PowerShell error, [move to Step 3](#step-3-deploy-the-arm-template-with-powershell).

 ### Step 2: Overcoming install errors